altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/fabric-config/ug-linux-fabric-config-s10sx-soc.md

 ## Example Building Everything with Yocto

-This example is build on top of the [Stratix 10 SoC L-Tile GSRD](https://www.rocketboards.org/foswiki/Documentation/Stratix10SoCGSRD), with the modification that the fabric is not configured from U-Boot anymore, instead through a device tree overlay.
+This example is build on top of HPS Linux Boot Tutorial Example Design for Stratix 10 with the modification that the fabric is not configured from U-Boot anymore, instead through a device tree overlay.

 Full instructions for building and running the example are provided.